 Santos (ASX:STO)

-We expect the resilience of STO's growth profile and diversified earnings base see it best placed to outperform against a backdrop of a broader sector recovery.
+The resilience of STO's growth profile and diversified earnings base see it well placed to outperform against the backdrop of a broader sector recovery.
 While pre-FEED, we see Dorado as likely to provide attractive growth for STO, while its recent acquisition increasing its stake in Darwin LNG has increased our confidence in Barossa's development.
 PNG growth meanwhile remains a riskier proposition, with the government adamant it will keep a larger share of economic rents while operator Exxon has significantly deferred growth plans across its global portfolio.

 Macquarie Group (ASX:MQG)

 We continue to like MQG’s exposure to long-term structural growth areas such as infrastructure and renewables.
-The company also stands to benefit from recent market volatility through its trading businesses, while the company continues to gain market share in Australia mortgages.
+The company also stands to benefit from recent market volatility through its trading businesses, while it continues to gain market share in Australian mortgages.

 QBE Insurance Group (ASX:QBE)

 With strong rate increases still flowing through QBE's insurance book, and further cost-out benefits to come, we expect QBE's earnings profile to improve strongly over the next few years.
-The stock also has a robust balance sheet and remains relatively inexpensive overall trading on ~14x FY22F PE.
+The stock also has a robust balance sheet and remains relatively inexpensive overall trading on 8x FY24F PE.

 South32 (ASX:S32)